HubReb/mmt_foil_exp/results.md

     * une: light blue on boy's face and dark  blue on middle of door
     * maison: dark blue on boy's right arm and left door edge in height of his head
+* complete
+    * un: hotspot on the boy's right forearm and hand
+    * très: blue over the boy's head, on his right upper arm, and on the door frame to his left
+    * jeune: blue over the boy's head, dark blue on the boy's right forearm and hand
+    * garçon: dark blue over the boy's head,  on the boy's right forearm and hand and on the door frame to his left
+    * joue: light blue over the boy's head and blue on the door frame to his left
+    * avec: yellow on the boy's right forearm and hand, dark blue over his head
+    * un: light blue on the boy's right forearm and hand, over the doorstep's left edge
+    * skateboard: blue on the door's left edge, dark blue over the skateboard's right side and on the door frame to his left
+    * sur: light blue to yellow  over the boy's head, dark blue on the boy's right hand and on the top of the door's left edge
+    * la: same as ave
+    * marche: dark blue  over the skateboard's right side and on the door's left edge on height of his head
+    * devant: light blue on the boy's right hand and dark blue over the boy's head
+    * une: light blue on the boy's right forearm and hand, blue over the doorstep's left edge